WEIRDLabUW/urdformer/README.md

 ```bash
 python evaluate.py
 ```
 This will show URDFormer predictions on 54 kitchen scenes using manually labeled bounding boxes.
+We already saved all the texture maps for you inside `assets/kitchens/textures`.

 ## Training